vhsiao/phylotree/README.md

    Update the mysql credentials as needed.

-9. Start the server, and screen off the process:
+9. To start the application:

-        sudo screen node_modules/forever/bin/forever app.js
+	sudo node app.js
-        Ctrl+a
-        Ctrl+r

-   And point your browser to the host (path empty).
-For example: http://phylotree.com
+I used Nginx and Upstart to deploy the server as a service, using <a href="http://mattpatenaude.com/hosting-chatroom/">this guide</a>.